xixiaofinland/sf.nvim/README.md

 Example:

 - If you have [which-key](https://github.com/folke/which-key.nvim) or a similar plugin installed, pressing `<leader>s` will hint to you what keys are enabled as shown in the screenshot below.
-Remember that default hotkeys are enabled only inside a sf folder.
+Remember that default hotkeys are **disabled by default.
 ![Image 003](https://github.com/xixiaofinland/sf.nvim/assets/13655323/85faa8cb-b1df-40dd-a1bf-323f94bbf13c)

 <br>